PeppeL-G/bagawork/docs/src/routes/(default)/documentation/box/+page.md

 ## Introduction
-The `Box` component is a layout that can have an optional child with a specific width and height specified by you in millimeters.
+The `Box` component is a layout that can have an optional child with a specific width and height specified by you.
 So if you ever want to give a GUI component a specific width and height, just use it as a child in a `Box` component.

 The `Box` component will by default be sized per the GUI layout you use it in or cover the entire screen if it's the root GUI component.
 But its child component can be smaller than that.